TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

     > Since networking like what [ESP32] IDF is used in is so extremely variable in data sizes, it's impossible to predict memory usage up front.
 Furthermore, networking is extremely not hard real time compatible, especially wireless.
 All these combined relax the constraints and allow the usage of malloc.

+There are various ways to [implement dynamic allocation](https://en.wikipedia.org/wiki/Memory_management).
+The "best" method depends on your specific scenario.
+[Memory pools](https://en.wikipedia.org/wiki/Memory_pool) are one such implementation, simple and lightweight.
+FreeRTOS documents other [heap implementations](https://www.freertos.org/a00111.html) which aim to be thread-safe.
+[Heap 4](https://www.freertos.org/a00111.html#heap_4) is of particular interest, as it mitigates fragmentation.

 {% alert "fact" %}
 What about polymorphism?
 With dynamic polymorphism, the alternative is—guess what—static polymorphism!
 This can be achieved via sum types (e.g. [`std::variant`](https://en.cppreference.com/w/cpp/utility/variant)) or [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism).
 The latter is more flexible in terms of OOP compatibility, but we lose the ability for a polymorphic container (e.g. `vector<Animal*>`, `vector<Shape*>`).
 Sometimes virtual classes are a necessary ~~evil~~ abstraction.